citusdata/citus_docs/ref_arch/multi_tenant.rst

   campaign_id bigint REFERENCES campaigns (id)

-This constraint includes only the campaign id, not the company (tenant) id.
-If we don't include the tenant id in the primary or foreign keys, Citus will need to check all worker nodes to enforce uniqueness on each index, which does not scale well.
-Adding tenant id to your keys allows Citus to perform the check within a worker nodes.
+In the mult-tenant case what we really need is to ensure uniqueness on a per-tenant basis, since different tenant's data never interact with each other.
+In SQL this translates to making primary and foreign keys compound by including :code:`company_id`.

 Putting it all together, here are all the changes needed in the schema to prepare the tables for distribution by :code:`company_id`.
-Notice how all primary/foreign keys include the distribution column.

 ::